 Although I had read about how they are planted metres down into the soil, once I had peered down the hole, it really brought home the creativity and determination the original post-volcanic eruption wine-makers of Lanzarote must have had.

 As well as a shop, complete with tasting area, and museum, there is a small cactus garden to enjoy.

 Summer (8th of July until the 18th of September): 10:30am to 8 pm

 Option 1 – €5 per person, for access to the museum, self-guided tour of the old vineyard and a tasting of one of their wines

 Option 2 – €18 for 2 people, which includes the above and a tasting of 6 wines and local cheese.

 2. La Geria Lanzarote

-Bodega La Geria, is the most visited winery on the island of Lanzarote; it is one of the first you come to when heading north on the LZ-30 from Yaiza.
+As one of the oldest wineries in Lanzarote, Bodega La Geria, is the most visited on the island; it is helped by being one of the first you come to when heading north on the LZ-30 from Yaiza.